Romulus968/copycat/README.md

     Usage: copycat [OPTION...] <argument...>
     Copyright (C) 2019, Entynetproject.
 All Rights Reserved.

-       host     <host>                Show information for an IP. download <filename> <request>  Download search results as JSON database. parse    <format> <filename>   Extract information out of compressed JSON. explore  <organization>        Explore organization name results.
+       host     <host>                Show all available information for an IP. download <filename> <request>  Download search results as JSON database. parse    <format> <filename>   Extract information out of compressed JSON. explore  <request>             Provide summary information about a search.
-       search   <request>             Search the internet of things. domain   <domain>              Show information about domain.
-       honeypot <host>                Check whether the IP is a honeypot or not. stream                         Stream the internet of things in real-time. radar                          Copycat real-time map of internet of things. update                         Update copycat toolkit.
+       search   <request>             Search the internet of things from copycat. domain   <domain>              Show all available information for domain. honeypot <host>                Check whether the IP is a honeypot or not. stream                         Stream the internet of things in real-time. radar                          The real-time map of the internet of things. update                         Update copycat toolkit.
        info                           Show copycat credits.
        help                           Give this help list.